New Norfolk: Resettlement of Norfolk Islanders

-Approximately 163 of the pioneers who settled around the town were from the 554 folk resettled when the first Norfolk Island settlement was closed, most arriving during the period between 29 November 1807 and 2 October 1808.
-These Norfolk Islanders were mainly farming families, who were offered land grants in Tasmania as compensation for their relocation.
+Following the closure of the penal settlement on Norfolk Island, almost half the population of Norfolk Islanders were relocated to Van Diemen's Land.
+Between 29 November 1807 and 2 October 1808, 544 soldiers, convicts and free settlers were relocated to the settlement of present-day New Norfolk.
+Many of the free Norfolk Islanders were from farming families, offered land grants in Tasmania as compensation for their relocation.

 The climate was colder than sub-tropical Norfolk Island, which proved a challenge for the hardy pioneers during the first few years, but eventually the district became self-supporting.
 In 1825 the original name of the town, Elizabeth Town, was changed to New Norfolk in honour of their former home.

 Many founding folk were "First Fleeters", transferred from Sydney to Norfolk Island when it was settled just a few weeks after Sydney.
 Ten First Fleeters are buried in the Methodist Chapel at Lawitta, New Norfolk.
 Notable is Betty King, née Elizabeth Thackery, a first fleet convict girl who married at New Norfolk on 28 January 1810.
 The headstone on Betty's well-tended grave reads, "The first white woman to set foot in Australia" from the First Fleet at Sydney Cove.
 She is also believed to be the last surviving First Fleeter, male or female, when she died at 89 years of age on 7 August 1856.
 Her husband was Marine Private Samuel King of the First Marine Regiment, another First Fleeter who arrived aboard the warship "Sirius".
 Sam King was the last male "First Fleeter" to survive until 21 October 1849, aged 86 years.
 Nine other First Fleeters were Ellen Guy (née Wainright), James Bryan Cullen, William Dempsey, William Edmunds, William Foyle, Abraham Hand, Stephen Martin, John Ruglass, and Edward Westlake.

 The pioneers were successful farmers of the rich land around the town.
 Initially cattle and sheep were predominant, with some cropping as land was cleared.
 Hop plants were introduced in 1846, and became an important crop.
 A number of hop drying kilns or oast houses remain in the area including those at Glen Derwent (built by Cullen) and Valleyfield.

-Later history

-The first road connecting the town to Hobart was built in 1818.

-On 19 April 1827, Governor George Arthur issued an order to create the Willow Court infirmary, later known as Lachlan Park and most recently the Royal Derwent Hospital, as an asylum to accept sick and invalid convicts from Hobart, Launceston and outstations.
-Willow Court is now a large antiques centre.

-The New Norfolk Post Office opened on 1 June 1832.
+The Mapleys in New Norfolk

+Richard Mapley (born 1810) of Great Linford moved to Tasmania in 1845, with his wife Fanny and children Joseph, Joshua, Jane, Sarah, Fanny, Mary Anne, Hannah and Thomas joining him in 1849.

+They initially settled in Hobart, before moving to New Norwalk/Lachlan up the Derwent River 20 miles from Hobart.
+New Norfolk, the 3d. planned settlement in Tasmania, had been established in the early 1810's, also known as "The Hills" because of its hills, valleys and gentle streams.
+The stream "Thames" was renamed "Lachlan" after Governor Macquarie.
+Richard died there 2 years later in 1851, but his children populated the area to the extent that Mapley Road in Lachlan, 4 km. south of New Norfolk, is named after the early families.